MattFleisch/portfolio-matthew-fleischman/projects/Data-Driven-Control (Honours Project)/README.md

 Adjust these parameters according to your needs to fine-tune the performance of the control methods.

+## Report

+See [Comparative Analysis of NEAT, PID, and Q-Learning](Comparative%20Analysis%20of%20NEAT,%20PID,%20and%20Q-Learning.pdf) for the report on this project.

 ## Acknowledgements

 We would like to express our gratitude to our supervisor, Prof. K. Prag, for her invaluable guidance and feedback throughout this research project.